Christine de Pizan: Early life and family (1364–1389)

-Writing career
+Writing career (1389–1405)

-To support herself and her family, Christine became a court writer.
+After her husband Etienne died, Christine was left to support her mother and her children.
+When she tried to collect money from her husband's estate, she faced complicated lawsuits regarding the recovery of salaries still owed to her husband.
+Through this, Christine became a court writer.
 By 1393, she was writing love ballads, which caught the attention of wealthy patrons within the court.
 Christine became a prolific writer.
 Her involvement in the production of her books and her skillful use of patronage in turbulent political times has earned her the title of the first professional woman of letters in Europe.

 Although Venetian by birth, Christine expressed a fervent nationalism for France.
 Affectively and financially she became attached to the French royal family, donating or dedicating her early ballads to its members, including Isabeau of Bavaria, Louis I, Duke of Orléans, and Marie of Berry.
-In 1402 she described Queen Isabeau as "High, excellent crowned Queen of France, very redoubtable princess, powerful lady, born at a lucky hour".
+Patronage changed in the late Middle Ages.
+Texts were still produced and circulated as continuous roll manuscripts, but were increasingly replaced by the bound codex.
+Members of the royal family became patrons of writers by commissioning books.
+As materials became cheaper a book trade developed, so writers and bookmakers produced books for the French nobility, who could afford to establish their own libraries.
+Christine thus had no single patron who consistently supported her financially and became associated with the royal court and the different factions of the royal family – the Burgundy, Orleans and Berry – each having their own respective courts.
+Throughout her career Christine undertook concurrent paid projects for individual patrons and subsequently published these works for dissemination among the nobility of France.

-France was ruled by Charles VI who experienced a series of mental breakdowns, causing a crisis of leadership for the French monarchy.
+France was ruled by Charles VI who since 1392 experienced a series of mental breakdowns, causing a crisis of leadership for the French monarchy.
 He was often absent from court and could eventually only make decisions with the approval of a royal council.
 Queen Isabeau was nominally in charge of governance when her husband was absent from court but could not extinguish the quarrel between members of the royal family.
 In the past, Blanche of Castile had played a central role in the stability of the royal court and had acted as regent of France.
 Christine published a series of works on the virtues of women, referencing Queen Blanche and dedicating them to Queen Isabeau.
+In 1402 she described Queen Isabeau as "High, excellent crowned Queen of France, very redoubtable princess, powerful lady, born at a lucky hour".